waynedgrant/android-appwidget-cirrus/README.md

 ### Settings

 * **Client Raw URL** - WD Live client raw url. e.g. http://www.waynedgrant.com/weather/meteohub/clientraw.txt
-* **Station Name** - Optionally overwrite the displayed Station Name fetched from WD Live
+* **Station Name** - Optionally overwrite the displayed 'Station Name' fetched from WD Live
 * **Weather Items** - Configure five weather items to display on Widget (see below)
 * **Meaurement Units** - Select displayed measurement units (see below)
-* **Date/Time Display** - Configure the display format of Last Update Time
+* **Date/Time Display** - Configure the display format of 'Last Update Time'
 * **Appearanace** - Configure transparency of widget
-* **Weather Update** - Configure update related network timeouts
+* **Weather Update** - Configure update network related timeouts

 Touch **OK** at the bottom of the settings screen to save Settings selections.

 ## Widget Controls

-Station Name, Outdoor Temperature and Last Update Time are always displayed on the widget along with the five Weather Items configured in Settings.
+'Station Name', 'Outdoor Temperature' and 'Last Update Time' are always displayed on the widget along with the five Weather Items configured in Settings.

 * Touch the spanner icon to update the widget's settings
 * If displayed touch the warning icon to see details of any current connection issues